agraef/purr-data-intro/Purr-Data-Intro.md

 - Finally, pressing the shift key while doing connections will let you do multiple connections from the same outlet in one go.

-It is worth practicing these so that you can amaze your vanilla-running friends with the speed at which you can construct rather complicated patches using these shortcuts.
-As of version 2.1, Purr Data has a help patch for this incredibly useful facility, which I have also provided with this document in the [intelligent-patching.pd](intelligent-patching.pd) patch for your amusement.
-In the comments, the patch also includes detailed explanations of all the different intelligent patching modes for your perusal, and you can find some subpatches with exercises in the margin of the main patch.
+Purr Data has a help patch for this incredibly useful facility, which I have also provided with this document in the [intelligent-patching.pd](intelligent-patching.pd) patch for your perusal.
+In the comments, the patch also includes detailed explanations of all the different intelligent patching modes, and you can find some subpatches with exercises in the margin of the main patch.

-Other features will be more useful for advanced users, like the reflection capabilities (see the `pdinfo`, `canvasinfo`, `classinfo` and `objectinfo` help patches) and the new SVG elements for data structure visualizations.
-The latter have been considerably enhanced in Purr Data, see the "Pd-L2Ork Data Structures" section in the help browser.
-They also make it possible to create your own custom GUI elements in plain Pd, without having to learn a "real" programming language.

-TODO: Add a description of Guillem's subpatch creation, abstraction saving and private abstraction features.
+### Subpatch and Abstraction Features

+A recent addition are the extended subpatch and abstraction creation and saving facilities, which were contributed by Guillem Bartrina during the Google Summer of Code 2020:

+- A new "Encapsulate" option in the Edit menu lets you turn a collection of selected objects into a corresponding one-off subpatch in a fully automatic way.
+This finally makes creating one-offs from parts of your patches a very quick and easy operation.

+- You can also turn an existing one-off subpatch into an abstraction simply by right-clicking on the object and choosing the new "Save as" option from the context menu.
+This will also give you the option to replace the existing subpatch, as well as all its other instances with the newly created abstraction.

+- There's a new [ab] object, to be invoked as [ab name args ...], which lets you create *private abstractions*.
+These are embedded in their parent patch just like a one-off subpatch [pd name], but otherwise behave like real abstractions in that they have their own `$0` and can have arguments, too.
+So they work just like the plain old abstractions, but become a part of your main patch, pretty much like the subroutines of a C program.
+This makes shipping a patch much more convenient, as you don't have to send a bunch of abstraction files along with it any more.

+- The [ab] object is accompanied by a number of supplemental objects (abinfo, abdefs, abclone) which let you inspect and clone private abstractions, as well as an "Abstractions" dialog which can be accessed via the Window menu.

 ## Purr Data and Pd-Lua